astromatic/visiomatic/doc/src/overview.rst

 -----------

 Although Python is not the fastest language for manipulating data, |VisiOmatic| is fairly efficient.
 Current server code is able to serve thousands of 256×256 JPEG tiles per second per CPU core.
-The output image stream from a single 16-core server under heavy load (tens of thousands of tile requests per second) can thus easily saturate a 1 Gbit/s connection *without caching*.
+The output image stream from a single 16-core server under heavy load (tens of thousands of tile requests per second) can thus easily saturate a 1 Gbit/s connection *even without caching*.

 Portability
 -----------